1938 Auckland Rugby League season: Lower Grades

-A schoolboy gala was held at Carlaw Park on the 22nd of October.
+A schoolboy gala was held at Carlaw Park on 22 October.
 Competing teams in the 7-a-side tournament were St. Patricks, George Court's (2), Ellerslie (2), Richmond, Ponsonby, Green Lane, Point Chevalier, Balmoral, Northcote, Manukau, Newton, Glenora, and Marist.
 The team from Ponsonby won the knockout competition when they defeated Ellerslie in the final.
 Ponsonby were presented with the Robert Reid Memorial Shield for winning the championship during the year, and the Wilson trophy for their knockout tournament win.
 The most improved 7-a-side player was named as J. Stackpole from Newton.
 The J. Gedye Cup went to S. Callagher of Richmond, while D. White of Ponsonby won the Don Cleverley Medal.
 The Marist team was presented with medals by Mr. C.L.M.
 Green, while J. Scott of the North Shore side was presented with the Sam Dickie Cup for goalkicking in the intermediate grade.

 The results shown in the tables are based on scores reported in the New Zealand Herald, Auckland Star and Franklin Times so are very incomplete as many clubs did not submit results.